Just what are the purposes of a budget?

 Following a budget can give you the control you need so you end up where you want to be.
 You become the money boss and tell your dollars what to do, so they support your dreams and not crush them.

 Most people let life happen to them, instead of making life happen for them.
 Without a plan, you’re always reacting to circumstances and hoping for the best.

 When you take this approach with your money, I can assure you that the best will not happen.
 Having such a passive attitude will likely lead to excessive debt and insufficient savings.

-How to maintain financial control with a budget:
+Here are 3 steps you can take to maintain financial control with a budget: